mostaphaRoudsari/ladybug-primer/text/components/Photovoltaics_Surface.md

 DC power output of the PV array for each hour during a year. - In kWh.
 * ##### totalRadiationPerHour
 Total Incident POA (Plane of array) irradiance for each hour during a year. - In kWh/m2.
-* ##### moduleTemperaturePerHour
-Module's back surface temperature for each hour during year. - In °C.
 * ##### cellTemperaturePerHour
-Cell temperature for each hour during year. - In °C.
+Cell temperature for each hour during year. - In C.
 * ##### PVsurfaceTiltAngle
 The angle from horizontal of the inclination of the PVsurface.
 Example: 0 = horizontal, 90 = vertical.
 It ranges from 0-180. - In degrees.
 * ##### PVsurfaceAzimuthAngle